petipok/SLFID/README.md

 The fieldbus interface is implemented with the VPC3+S chip, that provides full Profibus-DP slave functionality and easy integration in industrial environment.
 Modbus support is also possible, but it is not yet implemented in the firmware.

 Please note that so far the firmware is not yet complete, I will publish it as soon as I have the time.
 It is written in C and assembly for the Texas Intruments TMS320F28062 microcontroller, using some libraries provided by the manufacturer.
-I am using Code Composer Studio 6 that is can be downloaded and used for free from the website of Texas Instruments.
+I am using Code Composer Studio 6 that can be downloaded and used for free from the website of Texas Instruments.